 Based at the Institut d’Etudes Politiques (Sciences Po) de Strasbourg, the exchange program in Strasbourg has existed for over 20 years.
 The Université de Strasbourg (UdS) is the largest comprehensive university in France and is the second largest research center in France.
 Georgetown students are registered at Sciences Po

-but may also take humanities coursework elsewhere in the University.
-For more information on academics and extracurricular activities, students may visit the GU program's website (linked under the Academics tab).
+, but may also take humanities coursework elsewhere in the University.
+For more information on academics and extracurricular activities, students may visit the program's website

 The GU Coordinator, Susan Witkowski

 , serves as a liaison with the university and an academic advisor and also provides non-academic support for students on the program.
-In addition, she organizes various cultural events and activities which normally include an overnight visit to a place of interest in the region.
+In addition, she organizes regular cultural events and activities which normally include an overnight excursion to another part of France.

 The largest city in Alsace, Strasbourg is located on the German border and its architecture, cuisine, and culture reflects its Germanic heritage.
 The old city (La Petite France) is home to one of the most famous cathedrals in Europe.
 The EU Parliament and Council of Europe are also located in Strasbourg, making it a hub of international activity and a great location for students interested in the functioning of the EU.

 - Full year: early September to mid-May (UdS) & early June (Sciences Po)

 - Fall: early September to late December

 - Spring: early January to mid-May (UdS) & early June (Sciences Po)